A Brief History of Podcasting

 Outlets like The Golf Channel, the Food Network and Fox News cater to niche audiences.

-But since the economics of broadcast media necessitate reaching the largest possible audience, electronic media — radio and television – were restricted almost exclusively to advertiser supported media.
+But since the economics of broadcast media necessitate reaching the largest possible audience, electronic media — radio and television – were restricted almost exclusively to advertiser-supported media.

 How Much Does Podcasting Cost?